- Paying fares on trains

 - Using ORCA on Washington State Ferries

-How do I use ORCA on the Washington State Ferries?
 ORCA E-purse may be used at WSF locations, except Sidney, to pay for fares.
-A WSF Monthly passenger pass or multi-ride ticket can be loaded on your ORCA card.
+A WSF Monthly passenger pass or multi-ride tickets can be loaded on your ORCA card.
 Monthly passes are for unlimited usage, multi-ride tickets provide 10 rides and are valid for 90 days from date of purchase on the specified route.
 Tap your ORCA card at the tollbooth or turnstile, or on the handheld reader, prior to boarding the ferry to pay for your fare.

 - Using cash to ride